atticuscornett/mimacro-docs/Writerside/topics/Making-Plugin-Settings.md

 ### Getting Setting Values

 To get the value of a setting, we use the `getSetting` function.
-`getPlugin` takes two parameters, the plugin object and the setting id.
+`getSetting` takes two parameters, the plugin object and the setting id.

-The `getPlugin` function returns a [SettingValue](Structures.md#SettingValue) object with these properties:
+The `getSetting` function returns a [SettingValue](Structures.md#SettingValue) object with these properties:

 {type="narrow"}
 value